Katskhi Pillar: History

-In historical records, the Katskhi pillar is first mentioned by the 18th-century Georgian scholar Prince Vakhushti, who reports in his Geographic Description of the Kingdom of Georgia: "There is a rock within the ravine standing like a pillar, considerably high.
+In historical records, the Katskhi Pillar is first mentioned by the 18th-century Georgian scholar Prince Vakhushti, who reports in his Geographic Description of the Kingdom of Georgia: "There is a rock within the ravine standing like a pillar, considerably high.
 There is a small church on the top of the rock, but nobody is able to ascend it; nor know they how to do that."
 No other written accounts of monastic life or ascents survive.
 A number of local legends surround the pillar.
 One of them has it that the top of the rock was connected by a long iron chain to the dome of the Katskhi church, located at a distance of around 1.5 km from the pillar.

-In July 1944 a group led by the mountaineer Alexander Japaridze and the writer Levan Gotua made the first documented ascent of the Katskhi pillar.
+In July 1944, a group led by the mountaineer Alexander Japaridze and the writer Levan Gotua made the first documented ascent of the Katskhi Pillar.
 Vakhtang Tsintsadze, an architecture specialist with the group, reported in his 1946 paper that the ruins found on top of the rock were remains of two churches, dating from the 5th and 6th centuries and associated with a stylite practice, a form of Christian asceticism.
-Since 1999, the Katskhi pillar has become the subject of more systematic research.
+Since 1999, the Katskhi Pillar has become the subject of more systematic research.
 Based on further studies and archaeological digs conducted in 2006, Giorgi Gagoshidze, an art historian with the Georgian National Museum, re-dated the structures to the 9th–10th century.
 He concluded that this complex was composed of a monastery church and cells for hermits.
 Discovery of the remnants of a wine cellar also undermined the idea of extreme ascetism flourishing on the pillar.
 In 2007, a small limestone plate with the asomtavruli Georgian inscriptions was found, paleographically dated to the 13th century and revealing the name of a certain "Giorgi", responsible for the construction of three hermit cells.
 The inscription also makes mention of the Pillar of Life, echoing the popular tradition of veneration of the rock as a symbol of the True Cross.

 Religious activity started to revive in 1995, with the arrival of the monk Maxim Qavtaradze, a native of Chiatura.
 Between 2005 and 2009, the monastery building on the top of the pillar was restored with the support of the National Agency for Cultural Heritage Preservation of Georgia.
 The rock was once accessible to male visitors through an iron ladder running from its base to the top, but has recently been deemed inaccessible to the public.

-Maxime Qavtaradze, a monk of the Orthodox Church, has lived on top of Katskhi Pillar for 20 years, coming down only twice a week.
+Qavtaradze, a monk of the Orthodox Church, lived on top of the Katskhi Pillar for 20 years, coming down only twice a week.
 Evidence of use by stylites as late as the 13th century has been found on the top of the rock.
 With the aid of local villagers and the National Agency for Cultural Heritage Preservation of Georgia, Qavtaradze restored the 1200-year-old monastic chapel on the top of the rock.
 A film documentary on the project was completed in 2013.